 Employment

-Since 2014 – Senior Lecturer in Health Sciences, Department of Life and Health Sciences, University of Roehampton
+2014–2023 – Senior Lecturer in Evolutionary Anthropology/Senior Lecturer in Health Sciences, School of Life and Health Sciences, University of Roehampton

 2013–2014 – Lecturer in Human Evolution, Department of Archaeology and Anthropology, University of Cambridge